 Even so, I think Sam Harris has something more radical than this in mind.
 For him meditation isn’t just to calm yourself, to stop yourself from thinking so automatically or to know get to yourself.
 He believes that when you turn your gaze inward and look closely, you find that ‘you’ aren’t there.

 If I had to guess what Sam Harris means when he says we have no self it is the following.
 Yes, we are flesh, blood, nerves and tendons.
 The functioning and self-monitoring of this assemblage of meat, offal and guts gives rise first to consciousness, which animals also have, and then to the illusion of a self inhabiting the body when simple consciousness turns its gaze inwards.
-This is consciousness doubling back on itself into and forming a loop.
+This is consciousness doubling back on itself and forming a loop.
 This newly formed loop is what causes us so much mental anguish and neuroticism.
 With enough hours of meditation you may come to see that emotions and thoughts just rise up into consciousness as if from nowhere and there is no ‘you’ directing all of this.

 I am by no means convinced by any of this, though I would like to be.
-I am with Descartes on this when he pointed out that there must be someone doing all this thinking.
-Even if this is not a separate little self that lives inside us (who believes that strawman nonsense, anyway?) but just a useful idea thrown up by the workings of the body, so what?
+I am with Descartes when he pointed out that there must be someone doing all this thinking.
+Even if this is not a separate little self that lives inside us (who believes that nonsense, anyway?) but just a useful idea thrown up by the workings of the body, so what?
 Harris doesn’t deny that we have personhood and memory and various other things so why don’t these things bundled together constitute a self?
 Beats me.

 It is clear that Sam and Dan Harris meditate for very different reasons, probably because Dan (like me) doesn’t really get what Sam is talking about.
 Dan just wants to feel calmer and to have more control over his ‘monkey mind’.
 His goal is quite prosaic and could possibly be achieved by other means, like sitting in a rocking chair with a glass of whisky while gazing at some distant mountains.
 Sam’s goal is more ambitious and much harder to achieve.
 I suspect it is something you can only convince yourself of when you are in the lotus position on the tatami floor in your silent room.
 Once you get up and start doing stuff you can’t avoid thinking of yourself as a self.
 I talk about the illusion of ‘no-self’ (non-duality) here.